MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

    - **Kubernetes Workload**: select an existing Kubernetes workload.
 The snippet includes highlighted sections showing the newly generated configMap will be used as mounted file on your selected workload.
 Select **Apply** to update the workload.

 > [!TIP]
-> This tutorial just show you a basic example of how to use Azure App Configuration to configure your workload in AKS.
-Azure App Configuration provides many features, e.g. dynamic refresh configuration data, to help you manage your application settings and feature flags.
-Refer to the [Azure App Configuration Kubernetes Provider reference](/azure/azure-app-configuration/reference-kubernetes-provider) for more information.
+> This tutorial just show you a basic example of how to use Azure App Configuration AKS extension to configure your workload in AKS.
+Refer to the [Azure App Configuration Kubernetes Provider reference](/azure/azure-app-configuration/reference-kubernetes-provider) to learn more about all supported features.
 >

 ## Next Steps